lapalme/pyrealb/demos/basketball/docs/SportSettSum.md

 As each game of a team is linked to the previous game of the same within a season, we defined functions to compute statistics such as average performance or the number of consecutive victories (winning streaks) within a season.

-Given the fact, that the training and validation corpora span the years 2014-2017, it would be concievable to compute multi-year statistics and use these when generating summaries for the 2018 games (test corpus).
-But currently, we only take into account the previous games of the current season
+Given the fact that the training and validation corpora span the years 2014-2017, it would be concievable to compute multi-year statistics and use these when generating summaries for the 2018 games (test corpus).
+But currently, we only take into account the previous games of the current season.

 ### Document planning

-The pseudo-code for the summarizing a `game` is the following (paragraphs numbers will be used later for reference):
+The pseudo-code for the summarizing a `game` is the following (paragraph numbers will be used later for reference):

 ```
 1. Give the winner and loser scores with location and date information about the game